 While that's just naming a few of their stars, their dynamic attacker, Marcel Sabitzer, is definitely another one to add to the list.

 Born in Graz, the Austrian comes from good pedigree, for his father was an Austrian international during his days as a professional footballer.
-It didn't take long for the
+It didn't take long for the youngster to make a name for himself, though, as he rose through the ranks rapidly in his home country.

 There's no doubting what an overwhelmingly positive debut season in the Bundesliga RB Leipzig's immensely talented defender, Bernardo, has enjoyed.